 Question about Minolta Maxxum HTsi Plus 35mm SLR Camera

-New battery, turns on fine.
-It sounds like it is trying to accept the film but with no results.
+Batteries are good, it turns on right away and it sounds like it's trying to accept the film but with no result.

 a 6ya expert can help you resolve that issue over the phone in a minute or two.